beekhof/calendar-sync/docs/README.md

 A one-way synchronization tool that syncs events from a work Google Calendar to a personal calendar (Google Calendar or Apple Calendar/iCloud).
 This tool is designed to work around admin restrictions by using API access instead of the standard calendar sharing UI.

+## License

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](../LICENSE) file for details.

 ## Overview

 The Calendar Sync Tool creates a read-only "Work Sync" calendar in your personal calendar account (Google Calendar or Apple Calendar/iCloud), populated with filtered events from your work Google Calendar.
 The work calendar is the "source of truth" - any manual changes made to the synced calendar will be overwritten on the next sync.